 Scholarly attempts at denying the tradition of John the Apostle’s literal martyrdom are usually motivated by the need to reconcile the tradition with that of John the Evangelist’s peaceful death.

-The Martyrdom of John and James in Papias
+The Martyrdom of John in Papias

 In one fragment, Papias relates that John and James were killed by Jews.
 The reference to James as the brother of John is likely a later gloss (as the reference to John as the “Theologian”—an epithet belonging to the Evangelist—appears to be).